IEE4KIDS, LLC

 What do you recommend as my first steps?

-If what you seek is an independent educational evaluation, we recommend you request one in writing to the Director of Special Education.
-Contact us for a template.
-Be sure to include your points of contention with the last evaluation/s.
-If you would like assistance developing a request, consider a Review of Records Consultation.
-We can review your records and better assist you.
-You should hear back from the district, in writing, within 10 days of your request.
+If what you seek is an independent educational evaluation, we recommend you request that an IEE be granted, in written hand or via email, to the Director of Special Education.
+Be sure to include your points of contention with the most recent evaluation/s.
+You should hear back from the district, in writing via a Prior Written Notice, within 10 days of your request.
+If you have not received notice, reach out to the designated district contact on your child's case.
+If you would like additional assistance, please schedule a consultation session with us.

 How much time does an evaluation take?